will51mps0n/Power-Outage-Analysis/README.md

  The data was accessed from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure (LASCI)

-The dataset provides detailed information about major outages, including financial breakdowns, demographics of customers affected, and geographic in

 My analysis began with data cleaning and exploratory data analysis.
 I cleaned the dataset and conducted analysis to gain a foundational understanding of the information provided, including distributions, trends, and relationships between key variables.
 I then investigated and imputed missing values.

 My research focuses on identifying the main factors that influence the cost of a power outage.
 By understanding these influences, energy companies and policymakers can make informed decisions about resource allocation, infrastructure investments, and preventative measures to minimize financial impacts and improve overall resilience.